ghc/ghc/docs/users_guide/ghci.rst

 Note that ``it`` is shadowed by the new value each time you evaluate a new expression, and the old value of ``it`` is lost.

+In order to stop the value ``it`` being bound on each command, the flag :ghc-flag:`-fno-it` can be set.
+The ``it`` variable can be the source of space leaks due to how shadowed declarations are handled by GHCi (see :ref:`ghci-decls`).

+.. ghc-flag:: -fno-it
+    :shortdesc: No longer set the special variable ``it``.
+    :type: dynamic
+    :reverse: -fno-no-it
+    :category:

+    When this flag is set, the variable ``it`` will no longer be set to the result of the previously evaluated expression.

 .. _extended-default-rules:

 Type defaulting in GHCi